 Performance Notes, I

-When Hando Nahkur started playing, my first reaction was—surprise, puzzlement and irritation: this wasn’t John Adams’ “China Gates”, and definitely not minimal music, but Hando Nahkur’s arrangement of some popular song.
+When Hando Nahkur started playing, my first reaction was—surprise, puzzlement and irritation.
+This wasn’t John Adams’ “China Gates”, and definitely not minimal music, but Hando Nahkur’s arrangement of some popular song.
 In the aftermath, for his two encores (see below), he explained that he likes arranging pieces.
-Now—this is not “my” style of music; it may be—and certainly was—well-written, and the playing was flawless, but for me this sounded like “bar music”, or music for an elevated salon-style music; it might just as well have been (well-)improvised.
-I don’t really mean to criticize this music, but it definitely was not what I expected: such an extreme contrast between Adams’ (in a way) highly artificial Minimal Art and—popular, overly harmonious, comparatively trivial (in terms of “artificiality”) music…as mentioned, I was irritated, to say the least.
+Now—this is not “my” style of music.
+It may be—and certainly was—well-written, and the playing was flawless.
+However, for me this sounded like “bar music”, or music for an elevated salon-style music; it might just as well have been (well-)improvised.
+I don’t really mean to criticize this music, but it definitely was not what I expected.
+Such an extreme contrast between Adams’ (in a way) highly artificial Minimal Art and—popular, overly harmonious, comparatively trivial (in terms of “artificiality”) music…as mentioned, I was irritated, to say the least.

 Adams — China gates

 If an artist so chooses to start a recital, so be it: I have to accept that, of course.
 However, what caused upsetting rather than irritation was the fact that after a little over a minute, Nahkur seamlessly moved on to “China Gates”.
 To me, this was completely against the nature of Adams’ composition.
 Further, it actually blurred the transition.
 People in the audience who had never heard Adams’ piece must have remained clueless about which was which.
 It even made it impossible for the listener to perceive Adams’ piece as such, and to perceive the nature of that composition and its structure (as minimal as that may be).
 Hando Nahkur may view his transition to be “clever”—but however brilliant that transition may have been: in my view it was detrimental to the perception of Adams’ music.

 The playing in “China Gates” was OK; Nahkur tended to add little hesitations prior to harmonic changes / switches.
 I’m not sure this is needed or even desirable.
 Isn’t it the idea of Minimal Art that transitions are minimized / seamless, if not even hidden / unnoticeable?